 Ars Technica sums up the problem nicely: “

-It turns out that if you offer unlimited storage to people, a few of them actually take you at your word and trust that you are truly offering unlimited storage, and then they start using it.”
+It turns out that if you offer unlimited storage to people, a few of them take you at your word and trust that you are truly offering unlimited storage, and then they start using it.”

 “Unlimited” never truly meant unlimited as I knew the OneDrive service had an upper limit of 20 000 files.
 I kept a little over 7000 files in my OneDrive and was aware that one day, eventually, this limit would become a problem.
 My 837 GB included mostly things like audiobooks, ebooks, music, and some movies.
-I like to keep a separate copy of my purchases from digital media services like Audible and iTunes as a fear loosing access to my digital library over silly things like account cancelation.
+I like to keep a separate copy of my purchases from digital media services like Audible and iTunes as a fear losing access to my digital library over silly things like account cancelation.
 OneDrive’s unlimited offer sounded like the perfect match.

-I’ve been a Office 365 subscriber since February this year and have stored 837 Gigabytes on the bundled OneDrive service.
+I’ve been an Office 365 subscriber since February this year and have stored 837 Gigabytes on the bundled OneDrive service.
 Although I’m still underneath the new 1 Terabyte limit, the promise of “unlimited storage”—if I ever needed it—was the primary reason why I chose the service over its competitors for my storage needs.
 I didn’t keep any personal files there and treated the service like my digital media locker.

 Even as someone who enjoys writing, I’ve never seen a need for Microsoft Word nor the rest of the Office programs.
 Their document format interoperability is poor and every new version of the product strip away more and more of the advanced functionality that once made them attractive.
 No one needs Office anymore.
 Simple things like different line endings or varying locale decimal separators cause the programs to perform worse than pretty much all their competitors.

 It took me a little shy of 40 minutes to get a refund for my remaining subscription time.
 The Office Subscription Support representative I chatted with flatly denied that the company was offering refunds and claimed that “The time-limited 1 TB promotion has ended.”
-I had to flood-copy-paste the chat with a link to the blog post and the below quote station that Microsoft would be offering refunds to anyone who asked before he stopped talking and started listening.
+I’d to flood-copy-paste the chat with a link to the blog post and the below quote station that Microsoft would be offering refunds to anyone who asked before he stopped talking and started listening.
 It was not one of the better support experiences I’ve had with Microsoft, who are usually handling these things efficient and satisfactory.

 I haven’t found a replacement service for OneDrive yet, though Arq Backup looks attractive.
 With Arq, you can store your files encrypted on multiple interchangeable file hosting providers.
 I’m hesitant to commit to it as they don’t have a client available for Linux yet.